wasabi222/janitor/README.md

 ### LOGFILE
 Location of the file that logs are written to. default: /var/log/janitor.log

+### LOG_LEVEL
+debug/info/warning/error/critical default: INFO

 ### CHECK_INTERVAL
-How frequently the mail server is checked for new messages. default: 10 minutes
+How frequently the mail server is checked for new messages (in seconds). default: 10 minutes

 ### POSTS_PER_PAGE
 The number of maintenances/circuits/providers to display on a single page. default: 20

 ### DATABASE_URL
-The location of the database. all databases supported by sqlalchemy are supported. default: current working directory + app.db
+The location of the database. all databases supported by sqlalchemy are supported. default: current working directory + app.db (sqlite)

 ### TZ_PREFIX
 For correctly modifying timezones.
 Some providers send maintenances with a timezone of "Eastern" instead of "US/Eastern" which breaks python datetime.
 You could set the TZ_PREFIX value to "US/" to fix this issue. default: None